 SHORT % OF FLOAT is greater than or equal to VALUE 10

 SHARES SHORT is greater than or equal to ANALYTIC SHORT PRIOR MONTH

 This scan will help you find stocks that may be potential candidates for short squeezes.
 This doesn’t guarantee that a short squeeze is occurring.
 Our goal is to build a watch list of these types of stocks so we can have them on our radars in case they start making moves.

 A short squeeze setup typically requires a catalyst of some kind to turn into a short squeeze in action.
 Remember, as long as the stock is continuing to trend downward or flat, it’s possible that the short sellers were right about the negative price trajectory and that no squeeze will develop.

 The bullish catalyst can come from news or from an earnings report, but it can also be foreshadowed by technical indicators.
 Momentum indicators like RSI, MACD, and stochastics can be extremely valuable in trying to predict whether and when a short squeeze will develop.
-If you’re looking for a short squeeze that is not just developing, but imminently occurring, you may want add filters for an RSI less than 30 or a rising MACD to your scan.
+If you’re looking for a short squeeze that is not just developing, but imminently occurring, you may want add filters for price change, such as percent change or current price relative to prior highs.

 Profiting Off Short Squeezes Using Scanz

 The Pro Scanner allows you to easily search for short squeeze setups, which you can then monitor for bullish signals that will spark widespread buying activity.
 You can easily adapt the basic short squeeze scan to look for stocks that are already showing signs of bullish momentum.
 Beware that short squeezes happen quickly, so you’ll need to closely monitor prospective stocks and ensure that you don’t chase a squeeze too long after it has started.